 While Vietnamese cuisine abroad mostly flies under the banners of phở and bánh mì, its full spectrum is an endless combination of intriguing and fresh ingredients.
-The food varies from region to region, but generally, it’s characterised by simplicity and unmistakable flavours.
+The food varies from region to region, but generally, it’s characterized by simplicity and unmistakable flavors.

 Those are just some main features of Vietnamese food.
 Yet the world of Vietnamese cuisine is far more complex, with regional differences and foreign influences.
 Through this series, I would like to give you a glimpse into this world and explore its richness and diversity.